 All matriculated students taking 6 credits or more toward an academic program on the Chicago campus must send completed health record forms to Health Service by July 15 for fall enrollment or December 15 for spring enrollment.
 All students who fail to complete their health records prior to enrollment will be required to complete them at Moody's Health Service at the student's own expense.
 These records must be submitted on the original forms, available through Moody's Health Service Department (moody.edu/health-services).
-All Chicago students are required to complete the immunization record, health history, physical exam, tuberculosis skin test, and HIPAA form.
+All Chicago students are required to complete the immunization record, health history, tuberculosis skin test, and HIPAA form.
 The HIPAA form must be completed within the first three weeks of the semester.

 The State of Illinois requires students to submit documentation with the exact dates (month/day/year) of the following immunizations: measles (two), mumps (one), rubella (one), and tetanus/diphtheria (one within the last ten years, and must stay current throughout enrollment).
+Meningococcal Conjugate is required for all students under age 21.

-Students who are not United States citizens are required to provide the exact date of three tetanus/diphtheria vaccines, the third being within the last ten years, and must stay current throughout enrollment.
+All students are required to provide the exact date of three tetanus/diphtheria vaccines, the third being within the last ten years, and must stay current throughout enrollment.
 All documentation must be submitted on Moody's Immunization Record Form and must be signed and dated by a health care provider.
 All records must be completed in English or accompanied by a certified translation into English.